 The trail winds upwards away from the Glacier towards the end and leaves us in an open meadow with wildflowers and surrounding mountains.
 This is when having Gandalf really paid off and saved my lungs!

 Altitude sickness tends to kick in after 3000 meters high.
 The oxygen in the air thins and the body struggles to adapt to the change in atmosphere and can react in different ways.
-It was about 300 meters below basecamp it hit me.
+It was about 300 meters below basecamp when it hit me.
 My throat tightened and my body panicked as it recognized the lack of oxygen but reacted as if I was suffocating.
-Not going to lie, it was pretty scary but thankfully over after sitting down, a few calming breaths and eating dried apricots I was able to keep going.
+Not going to lie, it was pretty scary.
+But thankfully, after sitting down, a few calming breaths and eating dried apricots I was able to keep going.
 Apparently Apricots are the best cure for altitude sickness!
 Gandalf swapped his mighty walking stick for my backpack and we carried on slowly to basecamp.
 To this day I’m pretty sure he or his cane has magical powers because at basecamp, I felt great!

 Basecamp at Nanga Parbat was the most beautiful and humbling place I’ve ever been.
 Surrounded with a great group of friends, our armed guard and Gandalf we all took in the views.
 From the mighty face of Nanga Parbat to the surrounding, smaller Himalayas.
 Everything here made us feel very small and honestly, the climb to the top of Nanga Parbat looked terrifying.